 Liket: Liket is the cocktail bar affiliated with one of my favourite restaurants, Riket.
 Located right in the city centre, this cosy courtyard space offers a fantastic cocktail menu that changes every day.
 And if cocktails aren’t your thing, they have beer, wine, and a delicious selection of small plates for snacking.
 It’s a great spot for a pre-dinner aperitivo.

 MJs: Great cocktails in a cosy space.
 Also a great cental spot in MJs hotel for a pre-dinner drink.

 Malmö Brewing Co.: With a large selection of both in-house craft beers, and featured international beers, this is the best brewery in Malmö.

 Did you know that falafel is basically the unofficial food of Malmö?
 You’ll find it everywhere and it is easily the cheapest food you can buy for only 30-40 SEK.
-There are many awesome falafel restaurants in Malmö, with arguably the most iconic being Jalla Jalla.
+There are many awesome falafel restaurants in Malmö to choose from.
 However, if you were to ask me where to find the best falafel in Malmö, my answer would easily be Värnhem’s Falafel.
 Not only is the falafel tasty, but they actually make you a fresh pita right in front of you.
 And really, it doesn’t get better than that.